 Why is Emotional Self-Care Important?

 Whole-person wellness means exactly that: Physical, emotional, and mental health are entwined and inseparable.
-So, whether or not someone has contracted COVID-19, nobody is immune to the pandemic.
 While medical symptoms may be obvious and urgent, the effects of ongoing stress, sadness, loneliness, and anxiety also take their tolls on well-being.

 The health care community has been stretched to its limits during these extraordinary times.
 Families and individuals, too, are making difficult adjustments, and many people feel isolated.
 Unfortunately, there’s no handy playbook or sense of control.
 That’s why experts at Canyon Ranch as well as the World Health Organization recommend harnessing your inner resources to make healthy choices for your mental health and well-being.

 Taking charge of your well-being is how you build resilience.
 And while it may not seem possible at times, you actually have tremendous power to lessen or perpetuate the distress of emotional experiences or circumstances.
 This is vital, since research clearly points to the impact of stress and mental health on overall well-being.

 By cultivating self-care skills, you may emerge from these challenging times more resilient and healthier than before.
 Consider these tips to keep you on track: